-- Must have reached age 35 by Aug.
-1 prior to their enrollment; - Must cite circumstances (age, family, finances, etc.) that indicate it is unrealistic to expect them to obtain a bachelor's degree prior to their enrollment; - Must have received grades of "C" or better in courses that earned at least 60 semester hours of credit (90 quarter hours) at an accredited college or university, with the following minimum numbers of credits in specific areas: - 12 in English and humanities (composition, communication, journalism, literature, art, drama, music, philosophy, foreign languages - also Greek); - 2.
-Two in public speaking; - 15 in social sciences (anthropology, economics, education, history, political science, psychology, sociology); - Six in science/mathematics (biology, chemistry, computer science, engineering, mathematics, physical science); - 5.
+- Must cite circumstances (age, family, finances, etc.) that indicate it is unrealistic to expect them to obtain a bachelor's degree prior to their enrollment; - Must have received grades of "C" or better in courses that earned at least 60 semester hours of credit (90 quarter hours) at an accredited college or university, with the following minimum numbers of credits in specific areas: - a.
+12 in English and humanities (composition, communication, journalism, literature, art, drama, music, philosophy, foreign languages - also Greek); - b.
+Two in public speaking; - c.
+15 in social sciences (anthropology, economics, education, history, political science, psychology, sociology); - d.
+Six in science/mathematics (biology, chemistry, computer science, engineering, mathematics, physical science); - e.
 25 in electives. - Courses taken as part of the SMP Program will be applied to the RAR certificate and, thus, may not be counted toward the hours required for meeting the nondegree admission requirement. - Must have a cumulative GPA of 2.5 or higher (on a 4.0 scale) for all courses taken, including any for which a grade lower than "C" was received.